frobnitzem/hpl-hpcg/_episodes/03-blas.md

 to note that this program is not using the GPU.
 Thus, a much faster solve could have been achieved if cublas were being called instead of openblas.

-> ## Run HPL
->
-> Running HPL isn't all that different than the above.
-> Consult [advancedclustering](https://www.advancedclustering.com/act_kb/tune-hpl-dat-file) and the [HPL calculator](https://hpl-calculator.sourceforge.net/hpl-calculations.php) to create an input file for HPL and modify the processor
-> layout (p,q), block size (nb), and total number of blocks (n/nb and m/nb).
->
-> Next, create a node-file listing the nodes available to run,
-> and launch HPL with mpirun.
->
-> > ~~~
-> > export OMP_NUM_THREADS=4
-> > mpirun -nodefile nodes -np 16 hpl hpl.dat
-> > ~~~
-> > {: .language-bash}
-> {: .solution}
-{: .challenge}

-At this point, you've gone through the basics of installing mpi and blas, and testing both for local speed, and invoking HPL on-top of those libraries.

-However, there is still a lot of work left.
-We haven't covered using the GPU with HPL.
-To do that, you'll want to look for NVIDIA's optimized HPL code.

-In general, you will want to arrive at a tuned benchmark run by following these steps:

-1. Find the best MPI and CPU BLAS configuration by compiling many different ways and testing with micro-benchmarks.
-2. Find the best block-size parameter (NB) for HPL by running with P=Q=1 and N=8192 (single MPI rank).
-3. Find the best matrix size (N) using P=Q=1 (single MPI rank), and keeping N a multiple of NB.
-The total matrix memory should fill about 80-95% of the memory available to each MPI rank.
-4. Use all available processors, with one MPI rank per processor.
-   Try a range of P and Q values where P * Q = (total MPI ranks).
-5. Investigate hardware-specific methods for overclocking while monitoring power consumption.
-6. Iterate by trying small changes and looking for performance gains.

 {% include links.md %}